-The clinical trials demonstrating the safety and efficacy of the direct acting hepatitis C antivirals are outlined in Table 4.
-11-32 Overall, data from clinical trials support the FDA-approved indications and dosing recommendations for these agents.
+The clinical trials demonstrating the safety and efficacy of the direct acting hepatitis C antivirals are outlined in Table 4.12-40 Overall, data from clinical trials support the FDA-approved indications and dosing recommendations for these agents.

 The efficacy of simeprevir (Olysio[®]) in patients with HCV genotype 1 infection was evaluated in several unpublished studies, including two phase III trials in treatment-naïve patients (QUEST 1 and QUEST 2), one phase III trial in patients who relapsed after prior interferon-based therapy (PROMISE).2 QUEST 1 and QUEST 2 were similarly designed, randomized, double-blind, placebo-controlled, two-arm, multicenter trials in which patients were treated with simeprevir for 12 weeks or placebo plus peginterferon afla-2a (QUEST 1 and 2) or peginterferon alfa-2b (QUEST 2) and ribavirin.
 In the pooled analysis of QUEST 1 and QUEST 2, a greater proportion of patients in the simeprevir group achieved SVR at 12 weeks (SVR12) compared to control group (80 vs 50%).
 In the simeprevir group, SVR12 rates were lower in patients with genotype 1a virus with the NS3 Q80K polymorphism at baseline (58%) compared to those without the Q80K polymorphism (84%).
 The corresponding SVR12 rates in the control group were 52 and 43%, respectively.2 In PROMISE, a greater proportion of patients in the simeprevir group achieved SVR12 compared to control group (79 vs 37%).
-Again, patients with the genotype 1a virus with the NS3 Q80K polymorphism had lower SVR12 rates than those without it (47% compared to 78%, corresponding SVR12 rates in the control group were 30 and 26% respectively).2
+Again, patients with the genotype 1a virus with the NS3 Q80K polymorphism had lower SVR12 rates than those without it (47% compared to 78%, corresponding SVR12 rates in the control group were 30 and 26% respectively.2

 The safety and efficacy of simeprevir in combination with sofosbuvir was evaluated in the COSMOS trial, a randomized, open-label, phase IIa trial evaluating a once daily combination of simeprevir 400 mg and sofosbuvir 150 mg with and without ribavirin for 12 and 24 weeks in HCV genotype 1 patients.
 The four-point score METAVIR scale was used to quantify the degree of inflammation and fibrosis of the liver.
-Cohort 1 included prior null responders with METAVIR scores F0 to F2 and Cohort 2 included prior null responders and treatment-naïve patients with METAVIR scores F3 to F4.
-One hundred fifty-four (92%) of 167 of patients in the intention-to-treat (ITT) population achieved SVR12, 90% (95% CI, 81 to 96) in Cohort 1 and 94% (95% CI, 87 to 98) in Cohort 2.
+Cohort 1 included prior null responders with METAVIR scores F0 to F2 and Cohort 2 included prior null responders and treatment-naïve patients with METAVIR scores F3 to F4.^{2,26} One hundred fifty-four (92%) of 167 of patients in the intention-to-treat (ITT) population achieved SVR12, 90% (95% CI, 81 to 96) in Cohort 1 and 94% (95% CI, 87 to 98) in Cohort 2.
 The results were not significantly altered by use of ribavirin, duration of treatment, or by use of previous treatment (P value not reported).
 No patients experienced on-treatment virological failure, including viral breakthrough.
 Six patients had viral relapse after the end of treatment.
-At the time of relapse, five of the six had developed resistance-associated mutations to simeprevir, but none to sofosbuvir.
-In the six had because of simple viral relapse after the end of treatment of the six had developed resistance-associated mutations to simeprevir, but none to sofosbuvir.
+At the time of relapse, five of the six had developed resistance-associated mutations to simeprevir, but none to sofosbuvir.26